doetoe/blockchain/README.md

 * /unprocessed      - json of all unprocessed transactions
 * /balance(address) - the balance for this address.
 Optionally can specify the number confirmations you want using confirmations=<n>.
 		      1 means transactions anywhere in the blockchain, 0 means including unprocessed transactions.
+* /balances(prefix) - like balance, but for all addresses with the given prefix.
+If prefix is omitted, all addresses.
 * /confirmations(transaction_id)  - how many confirmations does the specified transaction have

 ##### Run user.py to use the network